 Seniors Services Funded by the Ministry of Health and the Ministry of Long-Term Care through the Long- Term Care Home Redevelopment project.
-2020 Considerations Decrease in allowable l l pharmacy fees. contracts are in place with the current provider.
+2020 Considerations Decrease in allowable pharmacy fees.
+This does not present an immediate impact to Seniors Services as contracts are in place with the current provider.